-Lloyd’s Register is a descendant of these lists Edward Lloyd’s coffee house.
+Lloyd’s Register is a descendant of these lists Edward Lloyd’s Coffee House.
 Lloyd’s Register contains details of all the merchant ships in the world of over 100 GT (Gross Tons).
 Lloyd’s Register is made up of a large variety of types, shapes, and sizes.
-Lloyd’s Register ships can be categorized not only by their specialist functions, ie bulk carriers, tankers, general cargo, containers, LNG, LPG ships, etc but also by how they are operated.
+Lloyd’s Register ships can be categorized not only by their specialist functions, in other worrds, bulk carriers, tankers, general cargo, containers, LNG, LPG ships, etc but also by how they are operated.

 Ships can basically be operated in two (2) types:

 A ship can be employed as a liner in other words ship runs on a regular line between two ports or series of ports.
-Liner ships have a regular schedule of sailings and an agreed list of tariffs (freight).
+Liner ships have a regular schedule of sailings and an agreed list of tariffs, freight.
 A ship can be employed as a tramp.
 A tramp ship is chartered or hired out at the best price and such a ship may go anywhere with any cargo.